kharland/dartify/README.md

 # Dartify

-Dartify lets you write C code and wrap it as a dart native extension without doing any extra work!
+Dartify lets you write C code and wrap it as a dart native extension without writing any dart_api library code by hand.
+Just wrap your existing C code and run it from dart.

+### Dependencies
+  - libgmp 5.x.x

 ### Installing

 Activate the package globally for simple use: